 I wanted to show you an example of a really long piece of outside skirt steak, one that I bought recently at a quality butcher counter here in San Jose.

 Yes, that’s all one piece of meat.
-The cutting board is 16″ long, so this inside skirt steak must be 28″-30″ long.
+The cutting board is 16″ long, so this outside skirt steak must be 28″-30″ long.
 You can imagine the difficulty of trying to marinate and grill a single piece of meat this size.

 I like to trim any areas of excess fat and then cut the meat into manageable sized pieces, like this: